COVID-19 Updates: Taking steps to return to normal.

 3. Internal review

-We will consider all applications recommended by the application review committees, and award grants based on:
+We will consider all applications recommended by the application review committee, and award grants based on:

 - application scores